jpluscplusm/blog.jpluscplusm.com/_posts/old/2012-04-14-implementing-icanhazip-1-varnish.md

 # Implementing icanhazip #1: Varnish

+**NBNB Most of the links in this post are now broken.
+They worked as described, but for now you'll just have to use your imagination!**

+---

 The first in an occasional series of articles on how to implement an [icanhazip.com](http://icanhazip.com)-style site using different technologies.